sahlenlab/HiCapTools/README.md

 - bigWigSummary executable path *(STRING: OPTIONAL)* :   The file path to the bigWigSummary executable.
 The executable for linux x86_64 included in the package in the bin directory and its path is entered by default.

 - Probe Length *(INTEGER: REQUIRED)* :   The required length of a probe in the current design.
-The default probe length is 120 base pairs.
+The default probe length of 120 base pairs is used if the field is left empty.
 The probe length should ideally be between 50 and 1000 base pairs.

 - Maximum distance from Probe to feature start (TSS if the feature is transcript) :   *(INTEGER: REQUIRED)* The maximum distance allowed from a Probe to the TSS of the promoter it targets.
-The default value is 2500 base pairs.
+The default value of 2500 base pairs is used if the field is left empty.

 - Cluster Promoters *(INTEGER: REQUIRED)* :   If the distance between alternative promoters of the same transcript is less than the value given here, they will be clustered.
-The default value is 3000 base pairs.
+The default value of 3000 base pairs is used if the field is left empty.

 - Extent of Repeat Overlaps *(INTEGER: OPTIONAL)* :   The number of allowed repeat elements within a probe.
-The default value is 6.
+The default value of 6 is used if the field is left empty.

 - Mappability Threshold *(FLOAT: OPTIONAL)* :   The mappability threshold.
-The default value is 0.7.
+The default value of 0.7 is used if the field is left empty.
 The range of values of mappability is between 0 and 1.

 - Fasta File *(STRING: REQUIRED)* :   The path to the fasta file containing the genomic sequence.